 The grapefruit we eat in the USA come mostly from Florida and Texas, where prime growing season runs from September through June.
 The bitter, squeaky clean freshness of grapefruit is a welcome relief against the other typical wintertime produce, like root veggies, squashes and hearty greens.
 Grapefruit’s alluring flavor, unsurprisingly, is a really wonderful pairing with the juicy apple character of cider.
-We’ve already shared our love of citrus-spiked ciders, and here are, more specifically, nine grapefruit ciders that are worth cracking open, any time of year:
+We’ve already shared our love of citrus-spiked ciders, and here are, more specifically, eight grapefruit ciders that are worth cracking open, any time of year:

 Austin Eastciders Ruby Red Grapefruit

 Austin Eastciders is not afraid to explore flavors: its labels include Blood Orange, Pineapple, Honey, Sangria and more!
 One of its core fruit adjuncts is Ruby Red Grapefruit, made with a blend of heirloom bittersweet and American dessert apples, and Ruby Red Grapefruits grown nearby in the Texas Rio Grande Valley.
 Tart and juicy, this pretty pink cider is bursting with citrus aromas and has a pleasant, zesty bite.
 Check out Austin Eastcider’s Store Locator tool on its website to find a market or bottle shop near you that carries this flavor.